CelsoSantos/http-grpc-mux/README.md

 ```

 Now you can deploy the `VirtualService` replacing the `.spec.VirtualHost.routes.matcher.routeAction.single.upstream.name` with the `Upstream` name you got on the previous step
+Alternatively, you can define the `Upstream` spec and name and use a predefined name (the one assigned to the `Upstream`)

 ```bash
 kubectl apply -f k8s/virtualservice.yaml